Nasir El-Rufai

-Nasir Ahmad el-Rufai (born 16 February 1960) is a Nigerian politician who served as governor of Kaduna State from 2015 to 2023.
-He had served as minister of the Federal Capital Territory from 2003 to 2007.
-El-Rufai also served as director of the Bureau of Public Enterprises.
-He is a founding member of the ruling party All Progressives Congress.
+Nasir Ahmad el-Rufai (born 16 February 1960) is a Nigerian politician who served as the governor of Kaduna State from 2015 to 2023.
+A member of the African Democratic Congress (ADC) since November 2025 after his defection from the All Progressives Congress (APC) which he was one of the founding member, and served as the minister of the Federal Capital Territory from 2003 to 2007 under the presidency of Olusegun Obasanjo.

-Early life, education and career

-Childhood and education
+Early life

-Nasir Ahmad El-Rufai was born on 16 February 1960 to a Fulani family in Daudawa.
-His father died while he was eight years old, and he was sponsored through his early schooling by an uncle.
+El-Rufai was born on 16 February 1960 to a Fulani family in Daudawa, Katsina State, Nigeria.
+He was trained in school by his uncle following his father's death when he was eight years.

-El-Rufai was educated at Barewa College.
-As a junior at the college, future president, Umaru Yar'Adua, was the house captain of his dormitory.
-In 1976, he graduated at the top of his class, winning the "Barewa Old Boys' Association Academic Achievement" Trophy.
-El-Rufai studied at the prestigious Ahmadu Bello University in Zaria, where he received a bachelor's degree in quantity surveying with first class honours.

-In 1984, he received a Master of Business Administration from Ahmadu Bello University.
-He has since attended several professional and post-graduate programs, including the Georgetown School of Foreign Service of Georgetown University in Washington, D.C., and programs on privatization and leadership.
+El-Rufai was educated at Barewa College in Zaria and was a junior to future Nigerian president Umaru Musa Yar'adua, who served as his dormitory captain.
+He graduated in 1976.
+He further studied at Ahmadu Bello University where he got a bachelor's degree in quantity surveying.
+In 1984 and 1985, he received a Master of Business Administration (MBA) and a post graduate diploma in computer science, respectively.
+He has attended several professional and post-graduate programs, including the Owner-President Management Program (OPM-22) between 1993 and 1995, and the Advanced Management Programme (AMP-162) of the Harvard Business School in 2002.
+He attended the Georgetown School of Foreign Service of Georgetown University in Washington, D.C. for the Georgetown Leadership Seminar in 2000 and programs on privatization at Arthur D. Little School Management and several leadership development programs of Aspen Institute.

-In August 2008 he received a law degree from the University of London; and a master's degree in public administration from the John F. Kennedy School of Government of Harvard University in June 2009.
+In August 2008, El-Rufai received a law degree from the University of London and a master's degree in public administration from the John F. Kennedy School of Government of Harvard University in June 2009.
 He also received the Kennedy School Certificate in Public Policy and Management having spent 11 months as an Edward A. Mason Fellow in Public Policy and Management from July 2008 to June 2009.

-In 2017, he enrolled in for a Doctorate Degree in Governance and Policy Analysis at the United Nations University - Maastricht Economic and Social Research Institute on Innovation and Technology in Netherlands.
+In 2017, he enrolled for a doctorate degree in governance and policy analysis at UNU-MERIT in the Netherlands.

-Professional career
+Business career

-In 1982, he founded El-Rufai & Partners, a quantity surveying consulting firm with three partners, which he managed until 1998.
-During the military juntas of 1983–1998, the firm received building and civil engineering contracts including during the construction of Abuja, making the partners "young millionaires".
-In addition to his practice, El-Rufai held management positions with two international telecommunications companies, AT&T Network Systems International BV and Motorola Inc.
+In 1982, El-Rufai founded El-Rufai & Partners, a quantity surveying consulting firm with three partners, which he managed until 1998.
+During the military juntas of 1983–1998, the firm received building and civil engineering consultancy contracts including during the construction of Abuja.
+He also had management positions with telecommunications companies of AT&T and Motorola.